 But not all scholars believe it.
 Roy Flechner, author of Saint Patrick Retold: The Legend and History of Ireland's Patron Saint, has raised doubts about the legend of the saint’s time in slavery.
 “The traditional story that Patrick was kidnapped from Britain, forced to work as a slave, but managed to escape and reclaim his status, is likely to be fiction,” he said in a Cambridge University study.
 “The probability that Patrick managed to cross from his alleged place of captivity in western Ireland back to Britain undetected, at a time when transportation was extremely complicated, is highly unlikely.”

 Flechner asserts that rather than coming to Ireland against his will, Patrick deliberately fled to the island to avoid inheriting his father’s job as a Roman tax collector, which was becoming an increasingly dangerous and financially risky job in the collapsing empire since collectors were responsible for making up any shortfalls out of their own pockets.
-He also argues that rather than being a slave, it was more likely that Patrick was actually a slave trader because he proclaimed himself a wealthy man at a time when Ireland lacked a monetary economy and slave-trading was one of the few lucrative businesses.
+He also argues that rather than being an enslaved man, it was more likely that Patrick was actually a slave trader because he proclaimed himself a wealthy man at a time when Ireland lacked a monetary economy and slave-trading was one of the few lucrative businesses.

 “The traditional legend was instigated by Patrick himself in the texts he wrote,” Flechner said, “because this is how he wanted to be remembered.”